 The Fool is unique among the Major Arcana for being the only card not to have a number.
-However some Tarot decks give The Fool a numerical value of 0 (zero).
-The Fool is an individual's journey through the trials of life, marked out by each of the 21 major Arcana cards, ending with the Ascension to Enlightenment in the final card, The World.
+However some Tarot decks give this card a numerical value of 0 (zero).
+The Fool represents an individual's journey through the trials of life, marked out by each of the 21 major Arcana cards, ending with the Ascension to Enlightenment in the final card, The World.

-Sometimes we need to follow our hearts and not our heads, or the perceived wisdom of others, but instead trust in our own intuition.
+Sometimes we need to follow our hearts not our heads or the perceived wisdom of others and trust in our own intuition.

 “Your time is limited, so don’t waste it living someone else’s life.

 Don’t be trapped by dogma, which is living with the result of other people’s thinking.